Billplz/Billplz-for-FB-Inboxer/README.md

     // Load billplz class
     $this->load->library('billplz_class');
     ```
-- Replace column and fileds line with newer one as shown:
+- Replace column and fields line with newer one as shown:

     ```php
     // Old: Remove this line